davidxhk/pova/README.md

 })

 emailInput.addEventListener("input", () => {
-  validator.validate("input", { resetOnStart: true })
+  validator.reset()
+  validator.validate("input")
 })

+const emailMsg = document.getElementById("email-msg")
+validator.addEventListener("validation", (event) => {
+  emailMsg.innerHTML = event.detail.message
+})
 ```

 What changed in this example:

-- **Delay:** A debounce delay of 500ms is introduced before the server request to give the user time to stop typing.
+- **Delay**: A debounce delay of 500ms is introduced before the server request to give the user time to stop typing.

-- **Early exit:** If the user inputs during the delay, the signal will be aborted, allowing the plugin to exit early and skip the server request.
+- **Early exit**: If the user inputs during the delay, the signal will be aborted, allowing the plugin to exit early and skip the server request.

 ## Conclusion